cn23070/cn23070.github.io/_posts/2025-05-01-M8-Literature Review and Research Outline Proposal.md

 *Research Question*

-- security risk management perspective
+- security risk management perspective covering multi layer nature of h-IoT (physical, connectivty, application)
 - What are the most prevelant cyber threats targeting healthcare Internet of Things (IoT) systems, and how can these threats be best mitigated using current threat intelligence and vulnerability data?
 - *Frameworks:*
 - STRIDE model to categorize threats.